QilunLiu5216/qil012.github.io-lolanalysis/README.md

 <p>Our model aims to predict the outcome of matches using features available at the time of prediction, ensuring no look-ahead bias in our approach.
 The final model's accuracy and balanced F1-score suggest that the features selected for training are indicative of a team's likelihood of winning, underscoring the strategic value of early game achievements in League of Legends.</p>

+## Baseline Model

+<p>For the baseline model, we implemented a pipeline using one-hot encoding for categorical features 'firstblood' and 'firsttower', and no transformation for numerical features 'dragons' and 'gamelength'.
+The pipeline includes a logistic regression classifier with increased max iterations for better convergence.
+This baseline model yielded an accuracy score of approximately 0.769 on the test set, suggesting that about 76.9% of the model’s predictions were accurate.</p>

+## Final Model

+<p>The final model, created with a RandomForestClassifier, underwent hyperparameter tuning through GridSearchCV.
+Post-tuning, the model demonstrated a slight improvement with an accuracy score of 0.7722273143904674, hinting at the positive impact of feature engineering and hyperparameter optimization.
+The key hyperparameters were {'classifier__max_depth': 5, 'classifier__n_estimators': 400}, indicating a depth-constrained, but ensemble-rich model.</p>

+## Fairness Analysis

+<p>In assessing fairness, we posed the question: "Does our model perform equally well for teams starting on the Blue side as it does for teams on the Red side?"
+We conducted a permutation test to compare the RMSE between the two groups.
+The observed RMSE difference was -0.0078 with a p-value of 0.263.
+Since the p-value exceeded the conventional alpha level of 0.05, we did not find substantial evidence to declare the model biased.
+The analysis suggests the model's performance is fair concerning RMSE between the Blue and Red sides.</p>